zanderle/tutorial/en/django_urls/README.md

 # Django urls

-* Let's move the CV to /about/ and have a home page display a blog
+* Let's move the about page (if it will exist at this point) to /about/ and have a home page display a blog

 We're about to build our first webpage: a homepage for your blog!
 But first, let's learn a little bit about Django urls.